smealum/ninjhax/README.md

 You can also find a detailed technical writeup about how ninjhax works here : http://smealum.net/?p=517

+**DISCLAIMER** : most of the code on this repo is super dirty. it was made in a rush to work somewhat reliably rather than be maintainable and well thought out.
+Please keep that in mind and know that none of this should be taken as an example of good practices.

 ### Building ninjhax

 First, you will need to satisfy some software dependencies :